CESSProject/doc-v2/community/cess-account.md

-# CESS Account Management
+# CESS Account

-What is CESS Account?

-The CESS account hold the user’s assets in CESS Network.
+CESS account holds the user’s assets in CESS Network.
 Please keep the account mnemonic seeds and backup files **private** and **securely**.
 Users may lose the assets in the account forever if this information is compromised.

 The following illustrate two ways to create a CESS account.